 The NIHR Imperial BRC Institute for Translational Medicine and Therapeutics (ITMAT) is the cornerstone of our approach to translation of pre-clinical research projects into therapies, techniques and medical products.
 The aim of ITMAT is to accelerate fundamental discoveries into improvements in human health and economic benefits.
 ITMAT is a virtual centre built on a number of core technology platforms across Imperial College London and the Imperial College Healthcare NHS Trust.
 ITMAT includes genomics platforms, imaging technologies and health informatics, along with the NIHR Wellcome Trust Imperial Clinical Research Facility (ICRF), and one of the largest tissue collections in Europe.
-ITMAT supports translational medicine through the following;
+As well as an annual funding call to support specific translational projects, ITMAT supports translational medicine through the following:

 We integrate multimodal clinical and ‘omics data to describe phenotypic variations and increase our understanding of patient biology and diversity.
 Our systems approach facilitates new knowledge of the causes and development of chronic human diseases, resulting in improved treatments, preventive approaches, patient stratification and personalised therapy.
 As part of ITMAT, the Data Science Institute offers powerful new tools and expertise to help clinical analyse, interpret and visualize large datasets.
 Routinely-collected clinical electronic data is being used collaboratively across 5 BRCs to answer research questions in Acute Coronary Syndrome (ACS), renal transplantation, viral hepatitis, critical care and ovarian cancer.